 If there is no improvement after 2-3 days:

 - Review the diagnosis (differentials include septic arthritis, non-urate arthropathy, other arthritides and haemochromatosis).

 - If the patient still fails to improve, consider combining treatments, or seek specialist advice.

 - Drink alcohol sensibly (eg, keep to recommended limits and have three alcohol-free days a week).
 Beer or spirits should be avoided (there is a particularly strong link with beer, stout and port wines) but wine in moderation is not associated with an increased risk.

 - Dietary intervention - reduction of purine-based foods.

 - Meat or seafood significantly increases the incidence of gout.

 - Highest purine levels are found in heart, herring, sardines and mussels.

 - Other foods which are very rich in purines include liver, kidneys, yeast extracts and oatmeal.

-- Soya foods are also high in purines but are less likely to lead to gout than meats and seafood.
+- Soya foods are also high in purines but are less likely than meat or seafood to lead to gout.